ashleyhahn-BIA/Data_Projects_TripleTen/Project-2/README.md

-# 🚕 Project 2: A/B Test Analysis for Food Delivery Startup (Zuber Ride-Sharing Analysis)
+# 🚕 Project 2: Zuber Ride-Sharing Analysis (A/B Test Analysis for Food Delivery Startup)

 ## 🧭 Project Overview
 The objective of this project was to analyze ride-sharing data for **Zuber**, a new ride-sharing company in Chicago.